-Moshi definitely gets the award for the most accessible app, because there is no internet needed to download it.
+Moshi definitely gets the award for the most accessible app because there is no internet needed to download it.
 More than 45 hours of original content that includes stories narrated by Patrick Steward and Goldie Hawn.
-Enjoy stories, music, soundtracks and meditations all designed to eliminate anxiety and stress while helping children relax and sleep better.
+Enjoy stories, music, soundtracks, and meditations designed to eliminate anxiety and stress while helping children relax and sleep better.
 It is rated for everyone and is free with in-app purchases.

 - Novel Effect (free)